pecknigel/learning-resources/tenets.md

 Thanks, Larry.

-## Isn’t this just a load of drivel?
+## Isn’t this just a load of old drivel?

 Yes!
 Very much so.
 It’s only for if it’s useful.
 If it engages you.
 If you get something from it.
-Otherwise, yes, it’s just a load of drivel.
+Otherwise, yes, it’s just a load of old drivel.

 Move on.